-Gold Honor Roll - Criteria
+Honor Roll - Criteria

-Pupils in grades 6-8 are eligible for the Gold Honor Roll at the end of each marking period.
-Students must achieve straight "A's" (numerical grade of 90 or above) in all subjects, including Related Arts courses.
+Pupils in grades 6-8 are eligible for the Honor Roll at the end of the school year.
+Students must achieve straight "A's" (numerical grade of 90 or above) in all subjects, including related arts courses.